aquaprotocol/smart-contract-api/README.md

 ```

 #### GetInsuranceWorldState
-The function for get insurance world state.
+The function to get an insurance's world state.

 Request: